-Figure 5.32 shows possible simple motions in a system of two planets of equal (arbitrarily large) masses.
+Figure 9.11 shows possible simple motions in a system of a star with two planets of equal (arbitrarily large) masses.
 Initially the planets A and B are on the same straight line with the star S, at equal distances on opposite sides of the star.
-The planets have equal and opposite initial velocities (in the heliocentric frame of reference, shown in the left side of the figure).
+The planets have equal and opposite initial velocities in the heliocentric frame of reference (which is also the center-of-mass frame), as shown in the left side of the figure).
 We see that in this symmetric configuration the motion of the system is regular and very simple.
 The star is stationary, while the planets trace closed orbits that are congruent ellipses with the common focus at the center of the star.
 At any moment the planets are at the opposite ends of the straight line passing through the center of the star, and their velocities are equal and opposite.
 The planets simultaneously pass through the perihelia of their orbits, where their velocities are greatest.
 They also pass simultaneously through the aphelia where their velocities are smallest.
 After a revolution the mechanical state of the system is exactly reproduced, so that the motion is periodic.